Spatial Markov Semigroups Admit Hudson-Parthasarathy Dilations: Proof

 \section{Proof}

-We said, a Markov semigroup is spatial, if it admits a unit.
-Of course, also an \nbd{E_0}semigroup is a Markov semigroup.
-For \nbd{E_0}semigroups there is Powers' definition \cite{Pow87} of spatiality in terms of \it{intertwining semigroups of isometries}, also refered to as (isometric) units.
-Bhat \cite[Section 6]{Bha01} compared several notions of units.
-Also for Arveson systems there is the concept of \it{units} and an Arveson system is spatial, if it admits a unit.
-We do not repeat the definition of Arveson system nor that of a unit for an Arveson system.
-(The discussion for general von Neumann algebras in \cite{Ske08p1} will be much more self-contained, and many of the statements for $\sB(G)$, we simply quote here, will drop out very naturally without any effort.)
-What is important to know is that all concepts of spatiality in the sense of existence of units coincide: A semigroup, Markov or $E_0$, is spatial in whatsoever sense if and only if its associated Arveson system is spatial.
-Moreover, whether a weak dilation is spatial or not, does not depend on whether the dilation is minimal, but only on whether the dilated Markov semigroup is spatial or not; see \cite[Section 6]{Bha01} or \cite[Sections 8.9 and 8.10]{Arv03}.
+We said, a Markov semigroup is spatial if it admits a unit.
+Of course, also an $E_0$-semigroup is a Markov semigroup.
+For $E_0$-semigroups there is Powers' definition \cite{Pow87} of spatiality in terms of {\it intertwining semigroups of isometries}, also referred to as (isometric) units.
+Also for Arveson systems there is the concept of {\it units} and an Arveson system is \emph{spatial}, if it admits a unit.
+We do not repeat here the definition of Arveson system nor that of a unit for an Arveson system, but simply will put together known statements about them.
+(The discussion for general von Neumann algebras in Skeide~\cite{Ske16} is much more self-contained, and many of the statements for~$\sB(G)$, we simply quote here, will drop out there very naturally without any effort.)
+Bhat~\cite[Section~6]{Bha01} compared several notions of units.
+What is important to us is that all concepts of spatiality in the sense of existence of units coincide: A semigroup, Markov or~$E_0$, is spatial in whatsoever sense if and only if its associated Arveson system is spatial; moreover, whether a weak dilation is spatial or not, does not depend on whether the dilation is minimal, but only on whether the dilated Markov semigroup is spatial or not; see Bhat \cite[Section~6]{Bha01} or Arveson \cite[Sections~8.9 and~8.10]{Arv03}.

+Let us start with the more obvious parts of the theorem.
+It is the word {\it weak} that guarantees that the Markov semigroup that admits a weak HP-dilation has to be spatial.
+(A~noise has a~spatial Arveson system, so that also the Arveson system of the cocycle conjugate HP-dilation $\vt$ is spatial.
+Since $\vt$ is also a weak dilation, by the discussion in Section~\ref{WD}, its Arveson system contains the Arveson system of~$T$.
+This is enough to see that $T$ is spatial; see Bhat \cite[Section~6]{Bha01} or, more recently, Bhat, Liebscher, and Skeide~\cite{BLS10}, but see also the discussion below of the relation between noises over $\sB(G)$ and noises over~$\C$.)
+We mentioned already in Observation~\ref{wob} that a weak HP-dilation {\it embeds} into a reversible one.

+So, what remains to be shown is the construction of a weak HP-dilation for any spatial Markov semigroup.
+Therefore, for the balance, let us fix a spatial Markov semigroup $T$.